linuxgurugamer/FillItUp/GameData/FillItUp/README.md

+This is the original README from the original mod

 Assembly Fuel Utility is a very simple mod for Kerbal Space Program which allows you to easily adjust the fuel levels in all your fuel tanks in the SPH and VAB.

 I created this mainly for my own use when building balanced space planes, but thought I would share it in case anyone else finds it useful and/or informative.